Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Formidable- ferocious, frightful, terrible, menacing, threatening, terrifying, fearful.

 Fruition- accomplishment of something worked for or desired.
 The state of bearing fruit.
 Causing an effect.
+Accomplished.

-Gamut- scope, range, extent.
+Gamut- scope, range, extent, reach.

 Gap theory- unsupported biblical theory claiming the earth was created, then destroyed, then recreated.
 This gap theoretically falls between Genesis 1:1 and 1:2.

 Genre- Literary, music, or art type, class, or category marked by distinctive style, form, or content.
 The genre of epic poetry; the genre of symphonic music.
 Hyperbolic, historical narrative, novel, fiction, non-fiction, metaphoric, allegorical, parody, spiritulized, literal, poetic, parabolic, figure of speech, idiomatic.
+Syn: vernacular, parlance, verbiage.

 Geocentrism- a false theory that taught the sun and all planets revolved around the earth.